DREAMassets-org/DREAMassets/README.md

 > 04 0E 04 01 0C 20 00
 ...
 ```
 Congrats :tada: -- you're sniffing data from the BLE devices near your RPi.
+Of course, raw data spewing into your terminal isn't especially useful, so now let's create some scripts to gather and parse the data.

 ## Pulling the github repo to the Raspberry Pi